 What are my options?

 You may exercise one of the listed options on or before your appearance date.
-The appearance date is listed at the bottom of your citation.

 Option 1.
 Enter a plea of no contest and pay the presumptive fine.

 Option 2.
 Enter a plea of no contest with an explanation to the Judge.

 - Mail your no contest plea with a written explanation and payment of the presumptive fine.